JONES LAW GROUPYour Lawyers for Life! Personal Injury Law Firm in St. Petersburg

 According to the National Automotive Sampling System Database, the most common areas of impact are the head, neck, abdomen, and limbs.
 Often, victims of these crashes sustain multiple types of injuries.
 Below are the most common.

-Car accidents, including rollovers, involved a great deal of force which can shake an individual violently.
+Car accidents, including rollovers, involve a great deal of force which can shake an individual violently.
 This movement can lead to contusions (bruises) or abrasions (scrapes) on your neck, chest, back, or abdomen.
 Cuts, scrapes, and bruises are the most common types of injuries that occur during a car accident; however, most of these injuries are not fatal.

 Broken Bones can easily occur in a rollover crash and can leave an individual in severe pain.
 Swelling, reduced mobility of the affected joint, and a deformity of the limb can increase the amount of pain associated with a broken bone.